johnnyd81/currency-converter/README.md

 # Currency converter

-This app allows a user to convert currencies.
+This app allows a user to convert between some common world currencies.
 The app was built using react.js and uses an external api to provide it with current exchange rate data.

 ![Screenshot (88)](https://github.com/johnnyd81/currency-converter/assets/95863021/a2d05273-47fd-4386-9ae9-835969592e0f)